-Instead of buying cotton rounds for one single (that are packed in plastic, too), you can make your own!
+For instance, instead of buying cotton rounds for single use (that are packed in plastic, too), you can make your own!

-Swap them for reusable homemade rounds that you can easily make from an old tower/one that you don’t use.
+Swap them for reusable homemade rounds that you can easily make from a tower/or a cotton t-shirt that you don’t use.

 If you read my “How to start a zero waste life” article, where I write about the 5R’s, you probably remember that one of them is: REFUSE.